 - Opportunities for Engagement

 Your preparation for Podiatry programs should continually include assessment of your individual candidacy.
-Use the ACE Assessment as a guide for your progress and plan to discuss with a Pre-Health Advisor as you go!
+Use the Pre-Health Pillars Candidacy Assessment as a guide for your progress and plan to discuss with a Pre-Health Advisor as you go!

 Pre-requisite course requirements vary widely by individual school.
 You should determine specific requirements for individual programs of choice.
 We encourage you to begin researching individual program requirements as early as possible.